 During Chapman's trial, much attention was paid to his psychiatric state.
 His lawyer initially entered a plea of insanity, which Chapman later overturned with a guilty plea.
 His autographed album was a key piece of evidence in the case.
 Chapman told the jury that he had been living in Hawaii and working as a security guard when he decided to kill Lennon, "because he was very famous."
 Chapman was found guilty of murder, sentenced to 20 years to life in prison and ordered to undergo psychiatric treatment.

-Chapman was denied parole for an eighth time in 2014, and for the 10th time in 2018.
+Chapman was denied parole for the eighth time in 2014, and for the tenth time in 2018.
 "The panel has determined that your release would be incompatible with the welfare and safety of society," wrote the state Board of Parole in a letter explaining their reasoning that year.